dhruvgarg195/findrepo-android/README.md

 #findrepo-android
 This app uses github API to fetch information from github.
-Retrofit is used to fetch the informtion from the API.
+Retrofit is used to fetch the informtion from the github  API.